ngs-docs/angus/feel-free-to-reach-out.md

 ### [Marian L. Schmidt](https://marschmi.github.io/marschmi.github.io/)
-- I'm a Michigander who has transplanted myself into Austin, TX.
-My research focuses on the ecology & evolution of bacterial communities that live within aquatic ecosystems.
-Specifically, I'm interested in how the environment and community interactions influence bacterial genome size & genome characteristics.
-I am happy to help with and have experience with 16S rDNA data amplicon data sets and recovering genomes from complex metagenomic data.
+- My research focuses on how the environment influencces bacterial community composition and the evolution of aquatic bacterial communities.
+I have experience with (and am happy to help others) with 16S rDNA data amplicon data sets and recovering genomes from complex metagenomic data.
   - contact: [@micro_marian](https://twitter.com/micro_marian); marschmi "at" utexas "dot" edu
 ---